 It’s competition season, friends.
 Your gymnast has been working so hard in the gym, day in day out, to perfect her skills and routines for the big event.
-She has nailed her Performance Nutrition Strategy which has made a huge impact on her performance and recovery.
-In fact, you’ve never seen her make such improvements in such a short time, and she also isn’t complaining of being exhausted all.the.time anymore.
+Hopefully, she has a consistent Performance Nutrition Strategy that will enhance performance and recovery.
+It may seem like she’s doing amazing with her nutrition…

 But then, competition day arrives, and her nutrition success goes out the window.

-She’s too nervous to eat, you’re out of town and don’t have familiar foods, and her meet is scheduled at a random time during the day so you’re not sure how to time meals and snacks.
+She’s too nervous to eat, you’re out of town and don’t have familiar foods.
+Or her meet is scheduled at a random time during the day so you’re not sure how to time meals and snacks.

 You can guess what happens next.
-She’s shaky during warm up, complains of feeling light-headed and slow, and her performance is not what you know she’s capable of.
-It’s almost like you’re watching your normally strong, powerful gymnast is slow motion.
+She’s shaky during warm-up, complains of feeling light-headed and slow.
+Her performance is not what you know she’s capable of.
+It’s almost like you’re watching your normally strong, powerful gymnast in slow motion.

 Why your gymnast needs a Competition Nutrition Strategy

-It’s a big misconception that gymnasts don’t need much nutrition on competition day since they’re barley performing for more than 8 minutes on all four events.
+It’s a big misconception that gymnasts don’t need much nutrition on competition day since they’re barely performing for more than 8 minutes on all four events.

-High level gymnasts have a lot more exercise expenditure involved with the process of warming up (open stretch, timed warm up, re-warm up, touch warm up).
-As you all know, meet sessions can often go quite a while and are at awkward times that make meal planning a challenge.
+High-level gymnasts have a lot more exercise expenditure involved with the process of warming up.
+Consider open stretch, timed warm-up, re-warm-up, touch warm-up, etc. And as you all know, meet sessions can often go quite a while.
+Additionally, they tend to be at awkward times that make meal planning a challenge.

 A Competition Nutrition Strategy is a proven step-by-step plan that you and your gymnast should have that guides your meal/snack choices and timing during a competition weekend.
-This takes the guess work out of “what, where, and when” to eat, and also ensure your gymnast is optimally fueled for elite performance.
+This takes the guesswork out of “what, where, and when” to eat, and ensures your gymnast is optimally fueled for elite performance.

 Why does pre-competition nutrition matter?

 - A Competition Nutrition Strategy is part of your gymnast’s “flow”.
-There are so many different variables at a meet that can throw your gymnast off her A-game, so having a consistent nutrition plan that she knows works and gives her the energy she needs can help to calm the pre-meet anxiety.
+There are so many different variables at a meet that can throw your gymnast off her A-game.
+Having a consistent nutrition plan that she knows works and gives her the energy she needs can help to calm the pre-meet anxiety.

 - Provides nutrition to help calm the brain (gets out of fight or flight state that comes w/ starvation).
-The starved brain cannot engage in high level processing or regulate emotions.
-Think back to a time where you know your gymnast didn’t eat enough before a meet and then when things didn’t go well she crumpled into a puddle of tears or rage mid-meet?
+The starved brain cannot engage in high-level processing or regulate emotions.
+Think back to a time where you know your gymnast didn’t eat enough before a meet and then when things didn’t go well.
+Did she crumple into a puddle of tears or rage mid-meet?
 Sound familiar?
-This is part due to inadequate nutrition, and isn’t limited to just competition day.
+This is partly due to inadequate nutrition and isn’t limited to just competition day.
 If this is happening to your gymnast, it’s time to examine her nutrition strategies.

-- Essential for performance – Pre and Intraworkout Nutrition helps ensure adequately filled muscle and liver glycogen stores (which the body draws upon during high intensity exercise) and provides protein to help being the muscle repair process (muscle protein synthesis).
+- Essential for performance – Pre and Intraworkout Nutrition helps ensure adequately filled muscle and liver glycogen stores (which the body draws upon during high-intensity exercise).
+They also provide protein to help begin the muscle repair process (muscle protein synthesis).

 If your gymnast’s pre-meet nerves or anxiety can cause her to feel nauseous or even experience diarrhea or vomiting, it’s time to address nutrition and the sports psychology side of things.
-There are so many tools a great therapist or sports performance coach can help your athlete with to channel their nervous energy and allow them to eat what they need to for optimal performance.
+There are many tools a great therapist or sports performance coach can help your athlete with.
+They can help your athlete channel their nervous energy and allow them to eat what they need to for optimal performance.

-If your gymnast loses her appetite due to nerves before a meet, it’s best to stick with foods that are easily digested, not high in fiber or super saturated in sugars as you don’t want to exacerbate the gastrointestinal sensitivity.
-You may need to use a liquid carbohydrate or meal replacement as this will empty from the stomach faster and give her a better chance of not losing her nutrition.
-Part of helping with the pre-competition nerves is using your proven Performance Nutrition Strategy which is then to be implemented the day of a meet as well.
+If your gymnast loses her appetite due to nerves before a meet, it’s best to stick with foods that are easily digested Not high in fiber, or super saturated in sugars as you don’t want to exacerbate the gastrointestinal sensitivity.
+You may need to use a liquid carbohydrate or meal replacement as this will empty from the stomach faster.
+In turn, giving her a better chance of not losing her nutrition.
+Part of helping with the pre-competition nerves is using your proven Performance Nutrition Strategy which is then implemented the day of a meet as well.

 Dehydration and underhydration are also often overlooked consequences of traveling.
-Flying in an airplane is inherently dehydrating due to differences in humidity and in-cabin pressure, and you need to pay particular attention to fluid intake even for car rides as well.
+Flying in an airplane is inherently dehydrating due to differences in humidity and in-cabin pressure.
+You need to pay particular attention to fluid intake even for car rides as well.

 Try to avoid super greasy, salty foods like fried foods as this can delay digestion and leave your gymnast feeling “off”.
-Do you best to stick to normal foods that your gymnast feels good with and she’ll be just fine.
-Wait to try the latest food craze until after the meet is over; not because any one food is “bad” or will “ruin your performance”, but because it’s not smart to try something new with the chance it could leave your gymnast not feeling her best.
+Do your best to stick to normal foods that your gymnast feels good with and she’ll be just fine.
+Wait to try the latest food craze until after the meet is over.
+Not because any one food is “bad” or will “ruin your performance”.
+More so because it’s not smart to try something new with the chance it could leave your gymnast not feeling her best.

 Making Nutrition Your Gymnast’s Competition Day Super Power